Glimpse-Gaze/kamishibai-gg/content/_index.md

     style: "outline"
 ---

 These are a couple of projects I’ve been working on.
-Replace this intro with a short note about your work.